GuildCrafts/web-development-js/contracts/130-Work_on_Prrr.md

 # Work on Prrr

+## Challenge Rating

+This goal will likely be within your ZPD if you...

+- Can build full-stack web applications with Node.js and npm
+- Can write feature-complete, fully tested, quality code
+- Can debug programs in both client- and server-side environments
+- Can track and manage work using GitHub project management tools
+- Have worked with teams to deploy web apps
+- Are familiar with collaborating on a living codebase
+- Are interested in building features for a production app

 ## Description

 Prrr (Pull Request Review Request) is a tool for learners to request reviews for their pull requests.
 Yup.
 The name is that explanatory.